 Support, support, support!

 Hard truth; this next year will probably be stressful.
-The last thing you need is to wait 48 hours to get an answer to your question, and even longer for someone to help you fix it.
-Seriously, if your contract with some other company is expiring soon, and you’re thinking you might need something more stable in 2023, but you’re worried about learning a new platform, (switching over your integration accounts, re-doing your reg form, etc.) your number one question should be whether your prospective platform includes access to support.
+And the year after that.
+And, okay, sure, the year after that too.
+The last thing you need is to wait 48 hours to get an answer to your pressing question, and even longer for someone to help you fix it.
+Seriously, if your contract with some other company is expiring soon, and you’re thinking you might need something more stable, but you’re worried about learning a new platform, (switching over your integration accounts, re-doing your reg form, etc.) your number one question should be whether your prospective platform includes access to support.
 And preferably, that support should be in-house. *cough cough*

 Ask ALL your questions!

 This may seem obvious, but I know I tend to get some deer-in-the-headlights effect when I’m trying to talk money with a company.
+Any company.
+(Please don’t even make me buy a car again.)
 Before you sign anything—with anyone, and that includes us—ask all of your questions.
-If an Account Manager gets frustrated with your questions … maybe that isn’t the right company for you.
+If an Account Manager gets frustrated with your questions … maybe that isn’t the right event management platform for you.
 A great Account Manager will be happy to explain every fee, every charge, every bill.
 That’s what they’re there for.

 You should feel confident that you know exactly what you’ll be paying, when you’ll be paying it, and what services you’ll be getting in return.
 We trust you to make the best decision for your event budget, and for your company.
 But the only way to make that smart decision is to have all of the information.
-If a company is hiding info before you even commit, you can bet they’ll continue to do so, and that’s a pretty good sign that they’ll be springing budget surprises on you.
+If an event management platform is hiding info before you even commit, you can bet they’ll continue to do so, and that’s a pretty good sign that they’ll be springing budget surprises on you.

 The envelope, please